Cellarity/DILImap/README.rst

 - **Installation**: Install using :code:`pip install dilimap`

 - **Documentation & Notebooks**: Visit `dilimap.org <https://dilimap.org/>`_ for detailed usage instructions and reproducibility notebooks.
-  *(Note: Access is restricted — see manuscript for the tokenized link.)*

 - **Support**: Reach out at `DILImap@cellarity.com <mailto:DILImap@cellarity.com>`_ with any questions or feedback.